zedapp/zed/app/manual/languages.md

 * `ctags`: analyze this piece of code and give me back a list of symbols (for navigation and completion)

-In a tool object, you can specify either:
+In a tool object, you can specify:

 * a `scriptUrl`, which can be a local path, or a remote URL of a [require.js](http://requirejs.org) module that exports a single function that implements the tool in question and returns the result.
-* a `url` in conjunction with some additional options (like the `tool:remotebeautify` example).
-In this scenario the code that is operated on is submitted to the web service at this URL.

 In addition, snippets for completion can be specified with [multiple insertion points](http://screencast.com/t/AYCwS0ZKE).